AguaClara/Textbook/Filtration/Filtration_Theory_and_Future_Work.rst

     \theta_{pore} = \frac{\rlap{-} V_{pore}}{Q_{pore}} = \frac{\phi\Lambda_{pore}^3}{v_a \Lambda_{pore}^2} = \frac{\phi\Lambda_{pore}}{v_a}

-The Camp Stein velocity gradient in a pore is obtained by assuming that all of the input kinetic energy is dissipated through visosity during the time that the water spends in the pore.
+The Camp Stein velocity gradient in a pore is obtained by assuming that all of the input kinetic energy is dissipated through viscosity during the time that the water spends in the pore.

 .. math::